Configure Health Alerts

 context, it will apply an alert to every disk available on your system.

-Alert line class
+Alert Line class

 can be used for alerts that trigger on latency issues on network interfaces, web servers, or database systems.
-Example:

 class: Latency

-Class |
+Class | Use Case |

-Errors |
+Errors | Error rate monitoring |

-Latency |
+Latency | Response time issues |

-Utilization |
+Utilization | Resource usage monitoring |

 class